-A list of domestic experts created by the office of the court of appeal and the office of each superior court is at the disposal of judges.
-However, the judge is free to choose experts that are not named on these lists
+A list of domestic experts created by the office of the court of appeal and the office of each superior court is at the judge's disposal.
+However, the judge is free to choose experts that are not named on these lists.